Photon Management in Two-Dimensional Disordered Media

-To gain more insight into the mechanism behind this strong absorption enhancement, it is instructive to observe how the electromagnetic energy density is distributed in the nanostructured film.
-The repartition of the energy density between a dielectric material and free space allows to determine (at thermal equilibrium) the maximal enhancement of absorption in the material~\cite{Yablonovitch1982a, Yu2010, Callahan2012}.
-In Fig.~\ref{fig3_intensity_distribution}, the steady-state electromagnetic energy density distribution in the film is shown for two different frequencies ($t/\lambda=0.09$ and $0.15$), considering again an incoming continuous planewave polarized along $x$ at normal incidence on a non-absorbing patterned film with the same structural parameters as in Fig.~\ref{fig2_abs_enhancement_simple}.
+To gain insight into the mechanism behind this strong absorption enhancement, it is instructive to observe how the electromagnetic energy density is distributed in the nanostructured film.
+The repartition of the energy density between a dielectric material and free space allows to determine the maximal enhancement of absorption in the material~\cite{Yu2010, Callahan2012}.
+In Fig.~\ref{fig1}c, the steady-state electromagnetic energy density distribution in the film is shown for two different frequencies ($t/\lambda=0.09$ and $0.15$), considering again an incoming continuous planewave polarized along $x$ at normal incidence on a non-absorbing patterned film with the same structural parameters as in Fig.~\ref{fig1}b.
 The remarkably high energy density in the film compared to free space (enhancement factors of about 16 and 40 at $t/\lambda=0.09$ and $0.15$, respectively) indicates a very efficient light trapping.
-The superposition of the excited in-plane modes is characterized by a spatial pattern dominated by strong fluctuations, inherent to the interferences between multiply-scattered waves.
-Different levels of spatial confinement can also be observed as a function of frequency.
-In leaky two-dimensional random media, the typical extention of the modes is expected to rely on the competition between wave localization effects and out-of-plane losses.
+The superposition of the externally excited in-plane modes yields a complex speckle pattern characterized by fluctuations of varying amplitude as a function of frequency.
+Speckle intensity fluctuations in random media derive from wave interferences between the multiple scattering paths and are known to carry important information about transport~\cite{Akkermans2007}.
+In two-dimensional systems of finite thickness, they are expected to rely on a delicate interplay between in-plane multiple scattering, localization phenomena, and out-of-plane leakage (for further study, see the Supplementary Information).